MicrosoftDocs/nav-content/dynamics-nav-app/about-locale-language.md

 ---
 title: Multilanguage and Localization
-description: Learn how language and locale influence your experience in Dynamics 365.
+description: Learn how language and locale influence your experience in Dynamics NAV.
 author: edupont04

 ms.service: dynamics365-financials